drewm27/speakerrankings/top-recommended-wireless-microphone.md

 ---
 layout: page
-title: The Best Portable Bluetooth Speakers with Wireless Microphones
+title: The Best Portable Bluetooth Speakers Which Include Wireless Microphones
 comments: true
 cover-img: "/assets/img/jblencore.jpg"
 ---

-This page lists the best portable Bluetooth speakers with wireless microphones of the 354 ranked on this website.
+This page lists the best portable Bluetooth speakers with built in wireless microphones of the 354 ranked on this website.
 The suggestions in this section are biased towards value speakers with a reasonable frequency response and have built in wireless microphones.
 Keep in mind that bigger speakers have deeper bass, so always go as big as you can.
 See this for [Speakers with Microphone Inputs](/top-recommended-microphone/)

 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)